romeroresek/romeroresek/README.md

 My user name is romeroresek this is my ✨ _special_ ✨ repository<br>

-🔭 I’m currently working on web development<br>
+🔭 I’m currently working as a web developer<br>
 🌱 I’m currently learning React JS, Javascript, Typescript, MySQL, HTML, CSS, Bootstrap<br>
 👯 I’m looking to collaborate on React JS projects<br>
 📞 How to reach me on whatsapp: +543764606708<br>